 Kristen is the Founder and Director of the Family Resilience Group.
 She made it her mission to build a practice that went beyond traditional talk therapy to transformative family change.
-She recognized early on the need for a deeper level of work and sought out the most innovative approaches to treatment nationwide.
+She recognized early on the need for a deeper level of work and constantly seeks out the most innovative approaches to treatment.

 Jane has been a part of the FRG family since 2017, but has worked in the field for 30+ years.
 She brings a wealth of experience and wisdom to her work and we are happy to have her on our team.
 She is the type of person whose calm and peaceful presence can help to settle any nerves!